Do you have a gift card or two that you think you might not use? You could make money now by selling it online.

 One way of making some extra cash on unused cards is using reselling platforms.
-As mentioned above, Cardyard is one of the top sites to use.
+Here are sites we have found, but make sure to do your research before committing.

 Cardyard is a good place to sell or swap your gift cards.
 Actually, swapping can be a really good way to get the most from your gift card.
 If you have a £20 voucher for Monsoon that you don’t want but someone else has a £20 voucher for John Lewis that they don’t want, you could swap and both get £20 for something you really want.